KeliLanguage/doc/features-1/records.md

 {% hint style="info" %}
 Hint

-The code above actually is just type aliasing, it means `people` shall means `record.name (String) age (Int)`.
+The code above actually is just type aliasing, it means `people` shall means `object.name (String) age (Int)`.
 {% endhint %}

-And, to create a record we also use a similar syntax:
+And, to create a object we also use a similar syntax:

 ```haskell
 me = People.name("wong") age(21)
 ```

-To access the fields of a record:
+To access the fields of a object:

 ```text
 myName = me.name